 Photo caption: Michael Konetz, who graduated from UW-Eau Claire in December 2020, is shown here during a visit to Frankfurt, Germany, during a study abroad trip in 2018.
 Konetz will return to Germany this fall as a 2021-22 recipient of a Fulbright English teaching assistantship.
 (Contributed photo)

-One of Michael Konetz’s fondest memories of his University of Wisconsin-Eau Claire education was a six-month study abroad opportunity in 2018 in Marburg, Germany.
+One of Konetz’s fondest memories of his UW-Eau Claire education was a six-month study abroad opportunity in 2018 in Marburg, Germany.

 “My language skills grew so much in my time there,” Konetz says.
 “It was really hard to leave.”

 Konetz, who is an English as a second language teacher in the Milwaukee suburb of Greenfield with a goal of being a German teacher, was excited to learn he was a Fulbright winner.
 He praised UW-Eau Claire faculty members who he says helped make it possible.

 “My German professors were amazing; they were so supportive of me,” Konetz says.
 “They were a big part of me winning the award.”

 Dr. Joshua Brown, associate professor of German and linguistics, says his former student always wanted to learn more about the German language and related cultures.
 The Fulbright experience in Germany will give Konetz exposure to a variety of teaching contexts that will help him in his ESL and German teaching career, Brown says.